kristerw/smtgcc/README.md

 # plugins

 ## smtgcc-tv
-`smtgcc-tv` compares the IR before/after each GIMPLE pass and complains if the resulting IR is not a refinement of the input (that is, if the GIMPLE pass miscompiled the program).
+smtgcc-tv compares the IR before/after each GIMPLE pass and complains if the resulting IR is not a refinement of the input (i.e. if the GIMPLE pass miscompiled the program).

 For example, compiling the function `foo` from [PR 111494](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=111494)
 ```c